-XVI.
 APPOINTMENT OF ASSISTANT TO THE SUPERINTENDENT FOR STUDENT ACHIEVEMENT

-It is recommended that the Board appoint Shannon Varley, Ed.D., as the Assistant to the Superintendent for Student Achievement effective July 1, 2022.
+On the motion of Mrs. Shaw, seconded by Ms. Snyder, the Board appointed Shannon Varley, Ed.D., as the Assistant to the Superintendent for Student Achievement effective July 1, 2022.
 This position is included in the Act 93 Compensation Plan.